 The acquisition of land in Modi'in in 2014 marked the Group's entry into the senior housing segment, which was followed by the purchase of an existing senior home - Palace Tel Aviv, one of the most luxurious homes in Israel.
 Since the purchase of Palace Tel Aviv, the Group is acting under the brand "Palace" to continue the successful operation and to improve both existing homes - Palace Tel Aviv and Palace Ra'anana (formerly "Ahuzat Bait"), and to develop three additional projects, which are under various stages of development and construction in Modi'in, Lehavim and Rishon LeZion.
-In Q3/2018, the Company is expected to complete the construction of the senior home in Modi'in.
+In Q3/2018, the Company expects to complete the construction of the senior home in Modi'in and is preparing for resident move-ins in October 2018.

-The Azrieli Group has 2 active senior homes with aboveground built-up areas of approx. 49 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which include approx. 560 senior housing units as well as 3 projects under development and construction in which approx. 840 residential units in a total area of approx. 86 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas) will be built.
+The Azrieli Group has two active senior homes with aboveground built-up areas of approx. 49 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which include approx. 560 senior housing units as well as three projects under development and construction in which approx. 840 residential units in a total area of approx. 86 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas) will be built.